 This course introduces the methods of descriptive statistics, hypothesis testing, and introduces non-parametric statistics.
-This course serves as the prerequisite for PSY270, PSY290, and PSY380W.
 (Does not count towards any mathematics major.
 Mathematics majors should take MAT310).

 MAT271 Calculus with Analytic Geometry II

 Extension of differentiation and integration to exponential and logarithmic functions with emphasis on general techniques of integration.
 The introduction to infinite series and Taylor series.
 Calculators and computers will be used.